-"Because war exists in the domain of chance, every decision involves some form and level of risk.
-Among key elements of the art of command are deciding how much risk to accept and minimizing the potential negative effects of accepting risk."

 "Because war exists in the domain of chance," a retired US Army colonel has argued, "every decision involves some form and level of risk.
 Among key elements of the art of command are deciding how much risk to accept and minimizing the potential negative effects of accepting risk."32 In other words, to pursue mission objectives successfully, commanders cannot engage in the (relatively) straightforward business of reducing risk as much as possible.
 Rather, they need to identify appropriate times to engage in calculated risk taking.
+They must ultimately make decisions that the domain of chance, every decision involves some form and the potential negative effects of accepting risk."

+"Because war exists in

-They must ultimately make decisions that balance those risk costs with mission benefits and the ability to secure objectives.33 An analogue to this engagement with calculated risk can be found in the field of investment and financial portfolio analysis, where there are methods for both seeking opportunity (i.e., profit) and buying down negative risk, or risk that brings more costs than benefits and involves the acceptance of unnecessary risk(s).34
+balance those risk costs with mission benefits and the ability to secure objectives.33 An analogue to this engagement with calculated risk can be found in the field of investment and financial portfolio analysis, where there are methods for both seeking opportunity (i.e., profit) and buying down negative risk, or risk that brings more costs than benefits and involves the acceptance of unnecessary risk(s).34